Whether deliberate or accidental, damage and theft can easily occur in your rental property. So how can you prevent them?

 2. Security deposit

 An essentialbut not obligatory part of your contract is the security deposit.
 This deposit is paid by the tenant before moving in.
-This amount is between 20% and 25% of the rental price and will enable you to repair any damage.
+It amounts to between 20% and 25% of the rental price, and will enable you to repair any damage.

 This is where the inventory of fixtures is important, because if you don’t return the deposit in full, you’ll have to justify it.
-Also note that the tenant is entitled to ask you for all invoices relating to the repairs.
+Please also note that the tenant is entitled to ask you for any invoices relating to repairs.

-If, unfortunately, the damage is significant and not covered in full by the security deposit, you must ask the tenant to reimburse you.
-If you are refused, take your case to the district court as soon as possible.
+If, unfortunately, the damage is substantial and not covered in full by the security deposit, you must ask the tenant to reimburse you.
+If he refuses, take the matter to the district court as quickly as possible.

-To avoid all these inconveniences, be sure to draw up a rental contract.
-It’ll save you a lot of trouble!
+To avoid all these inconveniences, it’s a good idea to draw up a rental contract.
+It will save you a lot of trouble!